-Riding your bike in California is a healthy way of getting around, saving money and doing your part to preserve the environment.
+Riding your bike is a healthy way of getting around, saving money and doing your part to preserve the environment.
 Unfortunately, bike riding can be extremely dangerous.

 Keep your distance from vehicles, avoid blind spots and never assume that drivers can see you.
 You can also prevent accidents by making drivers aware of your intentions.
 Use hand signals when turning and make eye contact with nearby motorists before entering an intersection.
 There are a number of ways to increase your visibility, including wearing bright clothing, installing red and white reflectors, utilizing a white lamp on the front of your bike and turning on a flashing light on your rear seat.

 If you or a loved one has been hurt in a bicycle accident, you may be able to seek financial compensation for your losses.
 In order to hold an at-fault party accountable for your suffering, you will have to prove that the at-fault driver's negligence was a contributing factor in the crash.
 If the driver was speeding, impaired, distracted, fatigued or otherwise careless, he or she can be held accountable for your losses.